ninibe/netlog/README.md

 # NetLog
 A lightweight, HTTP-centric, log-based (Kafka-style) message queue.

-## Work-in-progress!
+## Alpha software
-This is still experimental software potentially full of bugs.
+This is still early software and potentially buggy.
 To peek at the internals start with [BigLog](https://github.com/ninibe/netlog/tree/master/biglog).

 ### Roadmap